mjpuser/mjpuser.github.io/_posts/2015-11-29-introduction-to-html.md

 Hypertext is a term for text that is connected via links.
 The idea is that if you need to learn more about a term or phrase, you can click on that term, and more information will be presented.

 ### Markup Language
 Markup Language, in general, is a system for annotating a document.
-You may be thinking of modern websites today as being very interactive, and less document oriented, but the early Internet was really just a set of pages that you could read that were **hyperlinked** together.
+You may think of modern websites today as interactive applications, and less document oriented, but the early Internet was really just a set of pages that you could read that were **hyperlinked** together.
 All of these documents needed to be *marked up* to specify headings, hyperlinks, and so on for proper formatting.

 Let's move on to a basic example to see how it works.
 Check out the code and its rendered counterpart below: